 Networking on libuv

-Every socket, timer, DNS lookup, and child process runs on libuv’s event loop.
-TCP, SSL, and UDP sockets share a common interface with chainable adapters for middleware-style extension.
-The SSL layer enforces TLS 1.2 minimum, supports ALPN negotiation, SNI, hostname verification, and session caching; all through OpenSSL 3.x’s EVP API.
+Every socket, timer, DNS lookup, and child process runs on one libuv event loop.
+TCP, SSL, and UDP share a common interface with chainable adapters for middleware-style extension.
+The SSL layer enforces a TLS 1.2 floor with ALPN, SNI, hostname verification, and session caching through OpenSSL 3.x EVP.
+The HTTP module is a full client and server: WebSocket upgrade (RFC 6455), multipart forms, cookies, and streaming responses, built on llhttp, the same parser Node uses.

 | Server | Req/sec | Latency |